Ah, Santa Monica. The Big Monica.

 "No, it doesn't.
 It says 'Emergency Exit,' because this is a fire escape that you refuse to leave."

-"Maybe I changed my name to Emergency Exit, fuckface, you ever think of that?"
-I didn't say that, but I said it in my head so hard it felt like I said it, so I put it in quotes.
+"Maybe I changed my name to Emergency Exit, f******e, you ever think of that?"
+I didn't say that, but I said it in my head so hard it

 "Look," Jack said after about forty seconds of silence, "Dan's going to be in New Jersey this week, so we need someone to fill in for him on the blog.
 Are you interested?"